cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    user@localmachine:~/ciisb-vncviewer-linux64$ export TIGERVNC_PATH=~/ciisb-vncviewer-linux64 # Change according to the actual location of the vncviewer user@localmachine:~/ciisb-vncviewer-linux64$ ./vncviewer user@ciisb1.ceitec.muni.cz:2 # Replace with the VNCID of your session

-If you wish to execute vncviewer without specifying its path, you have to include these two lines in your ``localmachine:~/.bashrc`` file:
+If you wish to start the vncviewer without specifying its path, you have to include these two lines in your ``localmachine:~/.bashrc`` file:

 .. code-block:: console